-Non-emergency absences are permissible only with the Dean of instruction's approval at least one week prior to the non-emergency absence.
+Non-emergency absences are permissible only with the chair or the Dean of instruction's approval at least one week prior to the non-emergency absence.
 Faculty Absence Report forms are available in the Dean of Instruction's office.

-Occasional emergencies, ranging from inclement weather (listen to radio stations) to bomb scares, may force the college administration to dismiss classes for some or all of a teaching day.
-Individual instructors must not dismiss classes in such emergencies without prior approval from the administration.
+Occasional emergencies, ranging from inclement weather to a fire along the bosque, may force the college administration to dismiss classes for some or all of a teaching day.
+In general, individual instructors should not dismiss classes in such emergencies without prior approval from the administration.
 These canceled classes will not usually have to be made up unless their total numbers become excessive.

-For emergency cancellations: Please contact your chair or the Academic Affairs Office (925.8600) as soon as possible.
+For emergency cancellations: Please contact your chair or the Academic Affairs Office (505.925.8600) as soon as possible.
 Every effort will be made to notify your students and a cancellation sign will be posted on the classroom door.
 Once you return to campus you will need to fill out the Instructor Absence form.
 Please ask the front desk for forms.